ThanosM97/flexibot-dotnet/README.md

 Content-Type: application/json

 {
+   "sessionId": "<GUID>",
-  "prompt": "Can you explain how retrieval-augmented generation works?", "history": [
+   "prompt": "Can you explain how retrieval-augmented generation works?"
-    {
-      "role": "user",
-      "msg": "Hello, can you help me with data science concepts?"
-    },
-    {
-      "role": "assistant",
-      "msg": "Of course!
-I can explain various data science concepts.
-What specifically would you like to know?"
-    }
-  ]
 }
 ```